elenastagg/ebook-signup-page/README.md

 # How to use

-Open html file in Chrome
+-Open html file in Chrome
-Or check out the [GitHub page](https://elenastagg.github.io/ebook-signup-page/)
+-Or check out the [GitHub page](https://elenastagg.github.io/ebook-signup-page/)

 # Plan